 The practice of shooting at moving targets must be rooted in pre-history when being able to hit the mark was essential in order to hunt for food.
 The clay pigeon or clay target as we know it today originated in 1880 when the idea of the saucer shaped target came to George Ligowski, after seeing boys skimming flat stones across a lake.
 It had become necessary to replace the glass balls stuffed with feathers, an ungainly target with limitations in flight speed and distance.

 In 1892 the Inanimate Bird Shooting Association was founded and held its first championship at Wimbledon Park, London on 29 July 1893.
 There were 44 entries in the 10-bird competition and the winner, Mr. Frank Izzard, hit nine out of the ten.

 Live pigeon shooting from traps was banned in 1921 and consequently clay pigeon shooting became much more popular.
 On 27 April 1928, Mr. A McCubbin of Nobel Industries Ltd called a meeting of interested clay pigeon shooters at the Stadium Club, Holborn, to discuss a central governing body.
 The result of this meeting was the formation of the Amateur United Clay Pigeon Association of Great Britain and Ireland.
 This name proved cumbersome and was eventually changed to the Clay Pigeon Shooting Association.
 The first accurate records of the association show that in 1946 membership stood at 100.
 In 1968, 1414 members belonged to the CPSA and there were 226 affiliated clubs.
-Today, membership stands at 24,000 and there are over 300 CPSA clubs.
+Today, membership stands at approximately 22,000 and there are over 300 CPSA clubs.